The elms buds have been swelling all week, and today they burst. Elm flowers mean spring. The squirrels could not be more thrilled.

 The severed twigs are little things I never noticed for years, but now are big things I watch for, wait for.
 Another sign of spring.

 Elm flowers are tiny.
 “Perfect,” is the term, a synonym for hermaphroditic, or possessing both male and female bits.
 Usually the female bits are active before the male, which means self-fertilization is not common.
 Pollen is simply surrendered to the wind.
 If it falls upon receptive female parts, the flower can fruit.
 Back when our giant elm still stood in the backyard, it proved wind-dispersed pollen worked fine: fallen seeds filled the wheelbarrow four times on the way to the compost pile.

 Leaves happen after.
 They’d only get in the way of pollen receptors if they emerged first.
 When vegetative buds do burst, tiny leaves are ridiculously cute.
 Edible, too, which squirrels know, and will likely drop a few more twigs for your viewing pleasure.

 I ate some flowers to see what the squirrels found so irresistible.
 I also hoped that if I ingested the pollen, the sneezing might lighten up.
 Do not expect big flavors from tiny elm flowers.
 Expect subtle.
 And the merest after-hint of perfume.
 Not bad.
-Especially if you’ve eaten sunflower and acorns and black walnuts and hackberry drupes all winter, or so I imagine.
+Especially, I would imagine, if you’ve only eaten acorns, black walnuts, hackberries, and birdseed all winter.